OrigamiSL/NTAVS/README.md

             if next_iter != self.trainer.max_iter:
                 self._do_eval()
 ```
-The you can start to train and test.
+Then you can start to train and test.
 The scripts for training and testing are put under `./scripts`.
 ### 1. Train

 ```shell